protoloft/klipper_z_calibration/README.md

 6. print intro line
 7. start printing...

 **!!
-Happy Printing with an always perfect first layer - doesn't matter what you just modded on your print head/bed or what nozzle and flex plate you like to use for the next print !!**
+Happy Printing with an always perfect first layer - doesn't matter what you just modded on your print head/bed or what nozzle and flex plate you like to use for the next print.
+It just stays the same :-) !!**

 ## Dislaimer